Working in the UK for EU Citizens

 The following has to be considered when recruiting staff from overseas:

 - EU citizens already resident in the UK can apply for settled or pre-settled status to the EU Settlement Scheme.
+The status the EU citizen gets will depend on when the application is made.
+An EU citizen will get ‘settled status’ (also known as indefinite leave to remain if:

 Irish citizens can continue to live, work and study in the UK with no change.